christopherallanperry/angular_to_b2evo/README.md

 You will need the following installed to get this project set up

-1. Access to a functioning copy of [b2evolution](https://b2evolution.net/)
+1. Access to a functioning copy of [b2evolution](https://b2evolution.net/) - I'm currently using 6.11.2-stable
 2. [NodeJS/NPM](https://nodejs.org/en/)
 3. [Angular CLI](https://angular.io/)